 Definition of a telephoto zoom lens

 A normal focal length is known to be 50mm.
-That means when you shoot with a lens set at 50mm focal length, the subject will be photographed in size as you saw it in real life.
+When you shoot with a lens set at 50mm focal length, the subject will be photographed in size as you saw it in real life.
 If you zoom your lens out to 100mm focal length, the image will now be magnified X 2 so the subject appears much closer.
 Therefore the definition of a telephoto zoom lens is one that can be magnified higher than 50mm focal length.

 When photographers hear the term telephoto they usually imagine a long lens between 70 and 500mm focal length or longer.
 Personally I’ve used 3 different brands and the technique for using them is basically the same.

-What are telephoto zoom lenses used for?
+What are telephoto zoom lens used for?

-Longer lenses are generally used for instances where you want to fill the frame with a subject that is far in distance and you wish it to appear much closer.
+Zoom lens are used for instances where you want to fill the frame with a subject that is far in distance and you wish it to appear much closer.
 Good examples would be sports or animal photography where you cannot be physically close to the subject.
 Or maybe it is possible but you’d rather not disturb the subject, choosing instead to photograph it naturally.
 This is particularly useful for street photography where you don’t want the person to know they are being photographed until after the shot is taken.

 Wide angle lenses verses telephoto zooms

-Using a telephoto zoom will totally change the overall feel of the image.
+Using a telephoto zoom lens will totally change the overall feel of the image.
 Especially when photographing subjects that are further in distance from you.
 Not only does it bring the main subject closer, but it also brings all the background elements closer as well.

-Tips for using telephoto lenses
+Tips for using a telephoto zoom lens

 All lenses require different techniques for photographers to grasp.
 Just because you know how to use one lens doesn’t mean you can use the same technique on the next.
 As strange as it sounds, telephoto and macro lenses have a lot in common.
 Personally I treat them much the same way.